 Our Mixed Breed Beagle

 Some do not need a DNA kit to tell what our mutts, or mixed breed dogs, are made up of.
 My dog, Lucky beagle, is actually a Beagle mixed with a King Charles Cavalier Spaniel.
 They called her a "Beaglier."
 The best thing is she looks like a beagle, but has softer hair like a King Charles and she doesn't do the trademark beagle howling.
 However, since both breeds are at medium risk for arthritis, it was no surprise when we found out Lucky had arthritis.
 You can find the story of our beagle and how she is better in our ebook: Arthritis in Dogs: A Guide for Pet Parents.

 Did you know?
 AKC Loves Mutts!

 It used to be people looked down upon mutts or mixed-breed dogs.
 Now, they are accepted throughout society, even at one of the most exclusive dog clubs.
 People still think that the American Kennel Club (AKC) snubs mixed-breed dogs.
 But that is simply not true.
 Mixed breeds are allowed to be part of the AKC and they currently have 250,000 dogs enrolled in the organization since they began accepting them in 2009.
 In 2014, for the first time ever, the AKC allowed mixed breeds to participate in the prestigious 2014 Westminster Dog Show in the agility portion of the show.
 Here's a great video of how one mutt stole the show!
 Check out this video of a dog that was adopted from a kennel by their handler.
 So fun!

 Of course, we are somewhat biased here at Parnell Living Science.
-Many of us have adopted dogs which are mixed breeds.
+Many of us have adopted dogs that are mixed breeds.
 We know there is true beauty in the mixed-breed dog.
-So now, let’s celebrate what mixed breed dogs really do: make our every day lives even better!
+So now, let’s celebrate what mixed breed dogs really do: make our everyday lives even better!